reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 <img src="appendix/Anomay Detection.png" width="1050" alt="alt text">

-## Micro-Expressions
-Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
-These fleeting expressions, lasting only milliseconds, are challenging to detect but can be captured and analyzed using computer vision algorithms when analyzing frame-by-frame.

-### Micro-Expressions and Frame Rate Analysis
-Micro-expressions are brief, involuntary facial expressions that typically last between 1/25 to 1/5 of a second (40-200 milliseconds).
-To capture these fleeting expressions, a high frame rate is essential.

-### 10 fps

-- **Frame Interval** Each frame is captured every 100 milliseconds.
-- **Effectiveness** Given that micro-expressions can last as short as 40 milliseconds, a frame rate of 10 fps is insufficient.
-Many micro-expressions would begin and end between frames, making it highly likely that they would be missed entirely.

-### 20 fps

-- **Frame Interval** Each frame is captured every 50 milliseconds.
-- **Effectiveness** While 20 fps is better than 10 fps, it is still inadequate.
-Micro-expressions can still occur and resolve within the 50-millisecond interval between frames, leading to incomplete or missed captures.

 ## InceptionResnetV1
 The InceptionResnetV1 model is a deep convolutional neural network used for facial recognition and facial attribute extraction.